What a 12-Year Tulum Resident Actually Thinks About the Place

 The tourist areas — beach road, Pueblo center, cenotes, ruins — are safe during the day.
 Standard precautions apply: don't leave valuables on the beach, use the safe at your hotel, and don't buy drugs from anyone (this is not a victimless activity in Mexico).

-Q: Should I visit the ruins?
+Q: Should you visit the ruins?

 Absolutely.
 The Tulum Archaeological Site — a walled Mayan fortress city from the 13th century perched on 12-meter Caribbean cliffs — is the only major Mayan ruin overlooking the sea.

 Entry: 95 MXN ($5.50).
 Open daily 8AM-5PM.
 Arrive at 8AM.
-By 10AM, the tour buses from Cancun arrive and it becomes a mob scene.
+By 10AM the tour buses from Cancun roll in and it turns into a mob scene.

 Q: What do tourists get wrong about Tulum?